-Student dress is the responsibility of students and parents/guardians.
+Student dress is the responsibility of students and parents/legal guardians.
 However, the school shares this responsibility in areas of health, safety, cleanliness of person and apparel, and classroom deportment.
 Students are expected to observe standards of common decency in their dress.

-Students and parents/guardians are expected to display good judgment in making sure students' clothing is neat, clean, and appropriate for the classroom.
-Students shall not wear shirts or apparel promoting or mentioning alcohol, sexual innuendo, racism, discrimination or hate speech, tobacco, drugs, Satanism, weapons, violence, etc. Students shall not wear, display, or draw any symbols or paraphernalia which school personnel deem as gang-related.
-No head coverings (hats, bandannas, etc.) are to be worn in the building or in a classroom at any time, unless they are worn to reflect religious or cultural practices (exempt) OR in accordance with school-approved spirit days (i.e. hat day).
-Further, students are not allowed to wear hoods in the upright position in the building.
+Students and parents/legal guardians are expected to display good judgment in making sure students' clothing is neat, clean, and appropriate for the classroom.
+Students shall not wear shirts or apparel promoting or mentioning alcohol, sex, racism, hate, tobacco, drugs, Satanism, weapons, etc. Students shall not wear, display, or draw any symbols or paraphernalia which school personnel deem as gang related.
+No head coverings (hats, bandannas, etc.)

+are to be worn in the building or in a classroom at any time, unless they are worn to reflect religious or cultural practices (exempt).